Can You Keep Catfish As A Pet? (Interesting Facts!)

 Therefore, you need to maintain at least four catfish in your aquarium.
 These fish are docile and unlikely to engage in combat with other fish in a communal aquarium.
 (Their defensive spines prevent other fish from attacking them)

-Although catfish are scavengers, they do not consume fish feces.
+Although catfish are scavengers, they do not consume fish faeces.
 They will only consume food leftovers that settle to the tank’s bottom.

 Catfish cannot survive on leftovers alone.
-(It is an excellent idea to smoothen gravel or sand since they may hurt themselves on sharp pebbles when digging for food.)
+(Smoothen gravel or sand is an excellent idea since they may hurt themselves on sharp pebbles when digging for food.)

 Like all other fish, they need a diet rich in essential elements.
 Give them food that will sink, like pellets that sink.